-- Watch for blood pressure screenings in your area.
+Have your blood pressure checked at least once every year.
+Watch for blood pressure screenings in your area.
 Ask your provider if you can stop in to have your blood pressure checked.
-Or check your blood pressure using the automated machines at local grocery stores and pharmacies.
+You can also check your blood pressure using the automated machines at local grocery stores and pharmacies.

-- If you have diabetes, heart disease, kidney problems, or certain other conditions
+- You have diabetes, heart disease, kidney problems, or are overweight or have certain other conditions

-COLON CANCER SCREENING
+COLORECTAL CANCER SCREENING

-- A fecal occult blood test done every year
+- A stool-based fecal occult blood (gFOBT) or fecal immunochemical test (FIT) every year

 - Colonoscopy every 10 years